How Plan Vs Actual Comparison Helps You Manage Your Business

 Starting with what you did, modified, or altered, and comparing your expectations to reality may give you a good idea of how well you know your audience.
 It may also help you modify expectations going ahead by ensuring that any successful approach or bad outcomes are promptly addressed.

-It’s critical to have a regular plan vs. real review meeting.
+It’s critical to have a regular plan vs. real analysis meeting.

 If it wasn’t obvious from the beginning of this essay, a plan vs. reality analysis should be done on a frequent basis.
 It’s pointless to do it once and expect good outcomes or a viable management plan.
 Normally, you’ll do this once a month to ensure that your predictions for the next month are more accurate, but it may be essential to do it more often during times of growth or during a crisis.